Tanzania has Three international airports

 The short rains come in December-January and the long rains around March till May.
 It is NOT a predictable pattern, and at any time it is not easy to promise it will not rain.

-All of Tanzania suffers from the rains which generally fall from March to May in the North, and from November to May in the South and West.
+All of Tanzania gets season, the rains which generally fall from March to May in the North, and from November to May in the South and West.

 Yes roads in the parks although are regularly repaired, when it’s too heavy rains they get washed out.
 In National Parks, therefore, the animals tend to spread out, and this makes wildlife viewing less satisfying if you’re expecting to see big numbers of animals.